Department Chair and Program Director: Jennifer Collins

 It gives the applicant an opportunity to learn more about the program’s teaching and learning philosophy and to spend time with faculty to appraise the program in terms of meeting personal and professional growth.

 The primary requirement for admission into the DPT program is the applicant’s ability, as appraised by the program’s Admissions Committee, to successfully complete the 3-year curriculum.
-Applicants who are admitted into the program have strong academic records as evidenced by their grade point averages and GRE scores, their breadth and depth of science background and their demonstrated consistency of academic performance.
-A firm and clear commitment to the profession of physical therapy and to fulfilling the missions of the University and program are additional criterion for admission.
+Applicants who are admitted into the program have strong academic records as evidenced by their cumulative, science, and prerequisite grade point averages and GRE scores, their breadth and depth of science background and their demonstrated consistency of academic performance.
+A firm and clear commitment to the profession of physical therapy and to fulfilling the missions of the University and program are additional criterion for admission and are assessed through the writing samples and interview process.
+The interview process also assesses for behaviors in the applicant that demonstrate the core values of professionalism.

 Applicants are reminded that, due to the competitive nature of the admission process, meeting the minimum standards for admission does not guarantee admission to the program.